 The Draft PMP expands upon the pedestrian opportunity zones developed in the ATP with further analysis and provides pedestrian programs, a pedestrian infrastructure treatment toolbox, and specific policy recommendations to improve the pedestrian experience in the city.
-The draft PMP also provides programs, pedestrian toolbox, and policy recommendations to improve and enhance the pedestrian environment.
 The draft PMP is intended to:

 - 1. Promote a pedestrian-friendly transportation system in Costa Mesa; - 2.
 Create a safer place to walk; - 3.
 Integrate pedestrian elements into the circulation system and land use planning; - 4.
-Promote a culture of walking: - 5.
+Promote a culture of walking; - 5.
 Promote the positive air quality, health, and economic benefits of walking; and - 6.
-Monitor, evaluate, and pursue funding for implementation of the Pedestrian Master Plan.
+Monitor, evaluate, and pursue funding for implementation of the PMP.